-- i.
-Location: north and south sides of NE 6th Street between 108th Avenue NE and 110th Avenue NE; - ii.
-Width: average 30 feet on each side, and not less than 20 feet on each side, measured from back-of-curb; and - iii.
-Artistic Elements: Figure 20.25A.175.A.1 identifies the location where a major artistic element shall be located. - iv.
+i.
+Location: the area extending to the north and south sides of NE 6th Street between 108th Avenue NE and 110th Avenue NE;

+- ii.
+Width: the Transit Center platform and roadways, including average 30 feet on each side, measured from back-of-curb and no less than 20 feet on each side, measured from back-of-curb; - iii.
+Artistic Elements: Figure 20.25A.175.A.1 identifies the location where a major artistic element shall be located; and - iv.
 Ecological Framework: Tree placement and species should accommodate double-decker bus traffic along NE 6th Street.